2017 High Conviction Shorts

-This article is a follow up to my previous articles of a similar title for 2014, 2015, and 2016.
+This article is a follow-up to my previous articles of a similar title for 2014, 2015, and 2016.
 In this article, I will lay out my top Shorts for 2017 as well as review my picks from 2016.
-Most of my shorts are in the Small and Mid Cap space, but on the short side I focus on all market capitalization stocks, as the most radical over valuation can be found at extremes in the very high capitalization stocks.
+Most of my shorts are in the small and mid-cap space, but on the short side, I focus on all market capitalization stocks, as the most radical overvaluation can be found at extremes in the very high capitalization stocks.

 Below is a summary table of how my picks did from 2016.

-All of my short picks for 2016 generated positive alpha outside of Ferrari.
-Shake Shack, Mobileye, and Wayfair were all stellar short positions all year allowing good traders a few different opportunities to short throughout the year.
-All three of these worked almost immediately in January as the market headed down with all of them struggling to fully recover the rest of the year.
+All of my short picks for 2016 generated positive alpha outside of Ferrari (OTC:RACE).
+Shake Shack (NYSE:SHAK), Mobileye (NYSE:MBLY), and Wayfair (NYSE:W) were all stellar short positions all year, allowing good traders a few different opportunities to short throughout the year.
+All three of these worked almost immediately in January as the market headed down, with all of them struggling to fully recover the rest of the year.
 In contrast, Amplify was up for most of the year, peaking at around $16.25 per share.
-Amplify finally came crashing down after they reported Q3 results.
-It ended the year at it's 52 week low.
-Amplify took almost all year but it eventually paid off for shorts, as the gross margins eventually gave out and the market realized they were a one trick pony.
+Amplify finally came crashing down after it reported Q3 results.
+It ended the year at its 52-week low.
+Amplify took almost all year, but it eventually paid off for shorts, as the gross margins eventually gave out and the market realized it was a one-trick pony.
 I have now racked up 3 years in a row of recommending shorts that generated both positive alpha and positive absolute returns.

 Medallion Financial (MFIN)

 Medallion Financial is a specialty finance company that specializes in taxi medallion lending and other high risk-return loan categories.
-The company structure is very complicated and includes subsidiaries that consist of LLCs, Small Business Investment Companies (SBICs), Regulated Investment Companies (RICs), a Utah based FDIC regulated bank, an LLC that owns a majority stake in a professional Lacrosse Team, an LCC that engages in art dealing, and a LLC that owns a minority stake in a racing team.
-Overall it's the type of business's that no one should ever want to own.
-The company is structured in a way that makes accounting difficult and creates opportunities to manipulate the parent companies financials.
-Great Quarter (@GreatQuarter on twitter) recently posted this summary of the inter-relationships between the entities that highlights my point.
+The company structure is very complicated and includes subsidiaries that consist of LLCs, Small Business Investment Companies (SBICs), Regulated Investment Companies (RICs), a Utah-based FDIC regulated bank, an LLC that owns a majority stake in a professional Lacrosse Team, an LCC that engages in art dealing, and an LLC that owns a minority stake in a racing team.
+Overall, it's the type of business that no one should ever want to own.
+The company is structured in a way that makes accounting difficult and creates opportunities to manipulate the parent company's financials.
+Great Quarter (@GreatQuarter on Twitter) recently posted this summary of the inter-relationships between the entities that highlights my point.

 Source: Twitter: @greatquarter

-The crux of Medallion's problem is that the entrance of Uber into the market has all but destroyed the value of Taxi Medallion's.
-Medallion Financial has an enormous level of exposure to Taxi Medallion's, both through medallion loans and ownership of Medallions.
-The company has massively under provisioned for loses and holds these Taxi Medallions on their books at massive premiums to the underlying value measured by the recent transactions in the marketplace.
+The crux of Medallion's problem is that the entrance of Uber (Private:UBER) into the market has all but destroyed the value of taxi medallions.
+Medallion Financial has an enormous level of exposure to taxi medallions, both through medallion loans and ownership of medallions.
+The company has massively under-provisioned for losses and holds these taxi medallions on its books at massive premiums to the underlying value measured by the recent transactions in the marketplace.
 Several recent articles highlight the many problems that Medallion faces, I highly recommend that you read both by Permabear Part1 and Part2.
 Here is a quick list of the issues/reasons that make Medallion a good short and a future bankruptcy.

-- At least one of Medallion subsidiaries is being sued (in this case by Metropolitan Bank) for defaulting on their loan.
-It is possible that two other banks (New York Commercial Bank and Valley National Bank) are also suing Medallion for loans associated with their Chicago Medallions.
+- At least one of Medallion subsidiaries is being sued (in this case by Metropolitan Bank) for defaulting on its loan.
+It is possible that two other banks (New York Commercial Bank and Valley National Bank) are also suing Medallion for loans associated with Chicago Medallions.
 All of this debt in question is guaranteed by the parent corporation Medallion Financial.

 - Recent revolver with DZ was extended but closed to future withdrawals.
-Suggesting DZ was willing to give them more time to try and turn things around but not lend them any more money.
+Suggesting DZ was willing to give it more time to try and turn things around but not lend it any more money.

 - On December 16th, the CFO recently sold ~1/3 of his MFIN Stock.

-- Their Chicago and New York Taxi Medallions are held at massive premiums to transactions in the marketplace and their competitors like CNOB.
+- Its Chicago and New York Taxi Medallions are held at massive premiums to transactions in the marketplace and its competitors like ConnectOne (NASDAQ:CNOB).

-- Medallion's Loan 90 day delinquency rate jumped to 19.4% in Q3 compared to 13.5% in Q2.
+- Medallion's Loan 90-day delinquency rate jumped to 19.4% in Q3 compared to 13.5% in Q2.

 I see no way that the company is not bankrupt and the equity worthless a year from now.